Lenovo Essential desktops

-Lenovo’s line of Essential desktops is a collection of budget-conscious machines designed for consumers, and advertised as being "affordable, space saving, and energy efficient".
-The Essential desktop line is different from both Lenovo’s ThinkCentre line and Lenovo’s IdeaCentre line.
-Lenovo defines its ThinkCentre desktops as business-oriented computers, while the IdeaCentre desktops are meant primarily for entertainment.
-The Essential range of desktops can be categorized as being between the two – meant more for ordinary everyday use.
+Lenovo's line of Essential desktops was a collection of budget-conscious machines designed for consumers, and advertised as being "affordable, space saving, and energy efficient".
+The Essential desktop line was, at the time, different from both Lenovo's ThinkCentre line and Lenovo's IdeaCentre line.
+Lenovo defined its ThinkCentre desktops as business-oriented computers, while the IdeaCentre desktops were meant primarily for entertainment.
+The Essential range of desktops could be categorized as being between the two – meant more for ordinary everyday use.

-The Essential desktops are frequently (and erroneously) referred to as IdeaCentre desktops.
+The Essential desktops were frequently (and erroneously) referred to as IdeaCentre desktops.
 For example, Desktop Review indicated that the C300 was an IdeaCentre.
-However, the Lenovo U.S. Web site indicates that the C300 is part of their value line, or ‘Essential’ line.
-The only brand associated with these desktops is ‘Lenovo’ – ‘Essential’ represents a range of products and is not a brand in itself.
+However, the Lenovo U.S. Web site indicates that the C300 is part of their value line, or 'Essential' line.
+The only brand associated with these desktops is 'Lenovo' – 'Essential' represents a range of products and is not a brand in itself.

+Product withdrawal

+The “Essential" budget desktop line by Lenovo was sold around 2009–2013, then withdrew.
+Lenovo’s own PSREF archive has a “Essential Desktops — withdrawn” booklet that lists C- and H-series models like the C300 and C315 and marks them as withdrawn, with last updates in 2010–2013.

-Product series
+Withdrawn product series

-There are two lines of Lenovo-branded desktops sold under the ‘Essential’ banner.
-These are:
+There were two lines of Lenovo-branded desktops sold under the 'Essential' banner.
+These were: